 There are four different ways to file tax returns for an LLC.
 LLCs treated as a Sole Proprietorship file a Schedule C on the owner’s personal tax return.
 LLCs treated as a partnership file a partnership tax return.
 LLCs that choose corporate tax treatment file either an S-corporation tax return or a C-corporation tax return.

 How to file taxes for LLCs and the LLC tax returns required for the four LLC types are:

 Owners of a single-member Limited Liability Company (LLC) taxed as a sole proprietorship report the income, deductions, and credits for the LLC on their personal tax returns (Form 1040).
 The LLC owner will report the LLC’s income and deductions on Schedule C, and the net earnings of the LLC will also be reported on Schedule SE.

 The two forms filed with the owner’s personal 1040 tax return for single-member LLC taxes are:

 Schedule C (Profit or Loss from a Business)

 Schedule C is the tax form used by sole proprietorships to report all income and expenses for a business.
-For step-by-step instructions for Schedule C, check out our how to complete Schedule C guide.
+For step-by-step instructions for Schedule C, check out our guide on how to complete Schedule C.